earthlab/dockerfiles/python-sad/README.md

 # python-sad

-Docker container with [Anaconda](http://continuum.io/downloads) (based on Python 3.5) and a set of packages for spatial adjusted distance calculations.
+Docker container with [Anaconda](http://continuum.io/downloads) and a set of packages for spatial adjusted distance calculations.

 ## How to use